jonathaneunice/intspan/docs/notes.rst

   Packaging linting with `pyroma <https://pypi.python.org/pypi/pyroma>`_.

-  Successfully packaged for, and tested against, all early 2017 versions of Python including latest builds of 2.6, 2.7, 3.2, 3.3, 3.4, 3.5,
-  3.6, and 3.7 pre-release as well as latest PyPy and PyPy3.
+  Successfully packaged for, and tested against, all current versions of Python including latest builds of 2.6, 2.7, 3.2, 3.3, 3.4, 3.5, 3.6, and 3.7 as well as latest PyPy and PyPy3.
 Test line coverage 100%.

 * The author `Jonathan Eunice <mailto:jonathan.eunice@gmail.com>`_ or `@jeunice on Twitter <http://twitter.com/jeunice>`_